Showing 1-20 of 422 products

-- Recruiting software: Extends beyond job applicant tracking needs to help recruiters manage job descriptions and job searches, improve the candidate experience, perform background checks, social recruiting, and more.
+- Recruiting software: Extends beyond applicant tracking needs to help recruiters manage job descriptions and searches, improve the candidate experience, perform background checks, social recruiting, and more.

-- Staffing agency software: Specializes in helping external recruiting and staffing agencies better manage clients, external career sites, and quickly fill roles with high-quality talent with features like time and expense tracking, back office management and email/calendar integration.
+- Staffing agency solutions: Specializes in helping external recruiting and staffing agencies better manage clients, external career sites, and quickly fill roles with high-quality talent.
+Offers features such as time and expense tracking, back office management, and email/calendar integration.

-- Onboarding software: Helps businesses automate processes to turn new hires into full-fledged employees.
-Features include new hire task assignment, digital signature capabilities and onboarding form management.
+- Onboarding tools: Helps businesses automate processes to turn new hires into full-fledged employees.
+Features include new hire task assignment, digital signature capabilities, and onboarding form management.

-- Talent management software: Allows HR personnel to manage the entire employee lifecycle, from attraction and hiring to management and development, with applications for applicant tracking, performance management and more.
+- Talent management solutions: Allows HR professionals to manage the entire employee lifecycle, from attraction and hiring to management and development, with applications for applicant tracking, performance management and more.

-ATS software vendors can include a wide variety of features in their systems, but here are some of the most common ones to look out for:
+ATS software offeers a wide variety of features.
+Here are some of the most common ones to look out for: